Ongoing Professional Learning

 Guiding Questions:

-What opportunities are there for me to explore my own identities and implicit/explicit biases alongside my colleagues?
-Do I have the space I need to debrief what I learn and discuss its impact on my work?
+What professional learning opportunities do I provide and receive dedicated to understanding my and biases and how they influence my practice?
+Do I provide and participate in opportunities to debrief what I have learned and discuss its impact on my work?

 Exploring

-I have limited professional learning time with my colleagues dedicated to understanding our identities and biases and how they influence our practices.
+I provide and receive limited (around once per year) professional learning with my colleagues focused on understanding identities, biases, and microaggressions and how they might influence my interactions and practices.

 Growing

-I have some professional learning time with my colleagues dedicated to understanding our identities and biases and how they influence our practices.
+I provide and receive some (about 3-4 times per year) receive professional learning with my colleagues focused on understanding identities, biases, and microaggressions and how they might influence my interactions and practices.

 Utilizing